Mishthy2006/Hangman-project/README.md

 Team Members:
 1. Manager - Mishthy Sharma
 2. Developer - Palak Sharma
-3. Testor - Liza Julaha
+3. Tester - Liza Julaha

 Project Details: Version1 has been released by the developer at 12:00am IST(14-03-24).